pirx242/pooly/README.md

 The reason for this is that disabling backends in services that only contain that single backend makes less sense, because that essentially disables the whole listener, and then you might just as well just shut down the backend.
-(NOTE: i havent looked in to how this works with emergency backends though)
+_(Note: i havent looked in to how this works with emergency backends though)_

 This wrapper script also does some sanity checking for you.
 It will not disable a backend in a service if that is the last enabled backend, unless -f is used.